Bandalungwa: History

 Historically, the area was a lake that evolved into a sandy plateau inhabited by the Bateke and Bahumbu peoples, who established a kingdom encompassing Bandalungwa and also the present-day communes of Selembao, Kasa-Vubu, Ngiri-Ngiri, Kintambo, and Lingwala.
 This kingdom, led by a series of rulers, saw its last king, Lungua, died on 20 August 1920, in the village of Bampao.

 Joseph Kasa-Vubu arrives in Bandalungwa, Léopoldville, in 1960 for the independence celebrations.

 Bandalungwa, in its modern incarnation, was formally established on 8 December 1955, during the late colonial period.
 Its creation was part of a development initiative funded by the Belgian monarchy, designed to provide housing for Congolese civil servants and educators.
-Initial construction began with three neighborhoods—Mawa (now Adoula), Max-Hoan (now Bisengo), and Cynkin (now Makelele)—characterized by rows of two-story colonial-style homes.
+Initial construction began with three quartiers: Mawa (now Adoula), Max-Hoan (now Bisengo), and Cynkin (now Makelele), characterized by rows of two-story colonial-style homes.
 These homes, which remain a distinctive feature of the commune, were built to accommodate the needs of public service workers and their families.

 The first administrator of Bandalungwa was Nor, a Belgian official, who oversaw the commune's development.
-In 1959, Ngoma Oscar became the first Congolese administrator, marking a significant moment in the commune's governance.
+In 1959, Ngoma Oscar became the first Congolese administrator.
 After independence in 1960, Bandalungwa experienced rapid urbanization fueled by significant rural-to-urban migration, which transformed the commune into a densely populated, working-class area with modest incomes.
 Despite the lack of a comprehensive urbanization policy, the colonial-era housing infrastructure has largely remained intact, with minimal modifications over time.